ltsLumina/Lumina-Essentials/Runtime/Alex Essentials/Examples/README.md

 - Don't forget to make use of anonymous methods and lambda expressions to make your code more readable.
 - All methods are executed in the same order they are called.
   - i.e. Execute(First).Execute(Second).Execute(Third) will execute First, then Second, then Third.
-  - or:  Execute(First).WaitForSeconds(2f).Execute(Second) will execute First, then wait 2 seconds, then execute Second.
+  - i.e. Execute(First).WaitForSeconds(2f).Execute(Second) will execute First, then wait 2 seconds, then execute Second.
 - Take a look at the provided examples script for reference.
 (Examples.cs)

 ## Example: